eniac/mu2sls/README.md

 ## Ideas <a name="ideas"></a>

-Compiler could also be helpful for testing, in principle it should decouple the platform specific details and it should abstract over calls to other services, therefore allowing for modular testing.
+* Compiler could also be helpful for testing, in principle it should decouple the platform specific details and it should abstract over calls to other services, therefore allowing for modular testing.

+* Lazy importing of code for latency critical applications that are short lived.

 ## Misc Experimental and exploratory scripting to make the openfaas experiment work <a name="misc-experiment-code"></a>